onflow/docs/docs/networks/flow-port/index.md

  2. Click on 'Sign Up'

- 3. Click on Blocto.
-Please disable any ad blockers you have before logging in using Blocto

- 4. Follow the user interface prompts to create a new Flow Account Address.
+ 3. Click on Flow Wallet and choose Chrome extension or Mobile

- 5. After you create your account, you should be logged into Flow Port.
-You can now see your account address in Flow Port
+ 4. You should be logged into Flow Port!
+You can now see your account address in Flow Port and access Flow features for your account

 ### Ledger
 #### Before You Start